sahahn/parc_scaling/docs/index.md

 ## Project Introduction

 Different parcellations and neuroimaging atlases are ubiquitous in neuroimaging, namely because they allow for a principled reduction of features (which has its own sleuth of benefits).
-This project focuses in particular on the question of choice of parcellation, in particular, how does choice of parcellation influence performance within a machine learning context.
-[Background on Machine Learning for Neuroimaging](./ml_neuroimaging.html).
+This project focuses in particular on the question of choice of parcellation, in particular, how does choice of parcellation influence performance within a machine learning context (See [Background on Machine Learning for Neuroimaging](./ml_neuroimaging.html)).

 ## Base Experiment Setup